OP 65.02: Effort Commitment and Certification

 • Notify the effort coordinator in a timely manner of any necessary labor redistributions

-• Identify individuals with suitable means for verification for terminated employees,
+• Identify individuals with suitable means of verification when necessary

 • Provide justification for recertification of effort statements